 a four-week induction at the start of the programme;

-a progressive training programme delivered throughout the year, including approximately 20 subject specific training days and 23 professional studies training days;
+a progressive training programme delivered throughout the year, including 19 subject specific training days and 18 professional studies training days;

-a half term second school placement in a contrasting school; and
+a 6-week second school placement in a contrasting school; and

 a primary, sixth form and SEN school experience.

-Throughout the programme, you will be supported by a highly skilled and trained curriculum mentor at your school, a professional mentor (a member of your school’s senior leadership team) and a university tutor.
+Throughout the programme, you will be supported by a highly skilled and trained curriculum mentor at your school, a professional mentor who will oversee your training, and a university tutor.

-You will have the opportunity to apply to a specific school on your UCAS application, or alternatively you can submit an ‘open’ application and discuss the various options available at interview.
+You will have the opportunity to request a specific school on your application, or alternatively you can submit an ‘open’ application and discuss the various options available at interview.
 We are happy to arrange for you to visit any of our partner schools prior to submitting your application form.

-Secondary Schools in the Bitterne Park Teaching School Alliance:
+Secondary Schools in the Bitterne Park Teacher Training Alliance:

 Bitterne Park School, Southampton – age range 11-19